docker/labs-ai-tools-for-devs/prompts/prepare-git-auth.md

 Your script should copy the contents of /root/.ssh-base to /root/.ssh. .ssh-base is readonly, so you after you copy the folder to .ssh, make sure to make it writable.

-Remove any lines containing `UseKeychain` and add `  StrictHostKeyChecking no` to `Host *` in the ssh config.
+Remove any lines containing `UseKeychain`.

 Finally, copy the new .ssh and .gitconfig to `/thread`.

 # prompt user

 Get my Git ssh credentials!
 Afterwards, do the same but tell me the contents of the ssh config file and its full path.
+I also need you to make sure GitHub is in known_hosts.